smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ```

-   - replace `[DeploymentID]` with your DeploymentID value given on Environment details page
+   - Replace `[DeploymentID]` with your DeploymentID value given on Environment details page.

        ```
        # Environment variables are defined so that they can be used throughout the job definitions.